scwuaptx/Pwngdb/README.md

 + `heapinfo` : Print some infomation of heap
 	+ heapinfo (Address of arena)
 	+ default is the arena of current thread
+	+ If tcache is enable, it would show infomation of tcache entry
 + `heapinfoall` : Print some infomation of heap (all threads)
++ `arenainfo` : Print some infomation of all arena
 + `chunkinfo`: Print the infomation of chunk
     + chunkinfo (Address of victim)
 + `chunkptr` : Print the infomation of chunk